Quick and Easy Banana Muffins

 Banana Muffins. - harvestandnourish.com

-Soft, tender and deliciously spiced, these quick and easy Banana Muffins are perfect for using up ripe bananas.
+Soft, tender and deliciously spiced, these one-bowl Quick and Easy Banana Muffins are perfect for using up ripe bananas.
 Try them with walnuts or chocolate chips!

 Course: Breakfast, Dessert, Snack